Post

 console.log('Number of comments:', snapshot.data().count);

-2. Immediate Results: Read-time aggregation provides users with the most up-to-date data available, reflecting any changes made to the underlying documents.
+2. Immediate Results: Get the latest data instantly, reflecting any recent changes to your documents.

-3. Limited Caching: These queries do not allow for client-side caching of results, which can lead to redundant reads for frequently accessed data.
+3. Limited Caching: Without client-side caching support, you might face redundant reads for frequently accessed data.

-Write-time aggregation calculates results during write operations, updating aggregated values in real-time as documents are added, modified, or deleted.
-This can be implemented using Firestore transactions or Cloud Functions.
+Write-time aggregation updates results as changes happen - when documents are added, modified, or deleted.
+You can implement this using Firestore transactions or Cloud Functions.

-Here’s an example of using a Cloud Function to update an aggregated value when a new comment is added:
+Here’s how you might use a Cloud Function to update a comment counter:

 1